oracle/node-oracledb/examples/README.md

 [`aqraw.js`](aqraw.js)                                    | Basic Oracle Advanced Queuing (AQ) example passing text messages [`aqutil.js`](aqutil.js)                                  | Common file to setup the user credentials for all the Advanced Queuing (AQ) examples.
-[`blobhttp.js`](blobhttp.js)                              | Simple web app that streams an image [`azureConfigProvider.js`](azureConfigProvider.js)        | Show how to connect to an Oracle Database using Azure Configuration Providers
+[`blobhttp.js`](blobhttp.js)                              | Simple web app that streams an image [`azureConfigProvider.js`](azureConfigProvider.js)        | Show how to connect to Oracle Database using Azure Configuration Provider
 [`calltimeout.js`](calltimeout.js)                        | Shows how to cancel a SQL statement if it doesn't complete in a specified time
 [`connect.js`](connect.js)                                | Basic example for creating a standalone (non-pooled) connection [`connectionpool.js`](connectionpool.js)                  | Basic example creating a pool of connections